2020 Sailing Instructions and Program

-1.2 Skippers must register their yachts at least 48 hours prior to participating in any series race by signing their registration form (Appendix A) and supplying all required information to a member of the RC either digitally or in person.
-Appendices B (Crew Manifest) and C (Crew Over Board drill and safety equipment review) must be completed by the deadlines stated therein.
-For boats registering after the deadlines in Appendices B and C, Appendix B shall be submitted at the same time as registering (Appendix A) and Appendix C shall be submitted within 2 weeks of registering.
-Race results will not be counted until all information is received.
+1.2 Skippers must register their yachts at least 48 hours prior to participating in any series race by signing their registration form (Appendix A) and supplying all required information to a member of the RC by email.
+Appendices B (Crew Manifest) and C (safety equipment review) must be completed at the same time as registering (Appendix A) .

 1.3 Under RRS 4 it is the sole responsibility of the skipper (Person in charge) of each eligible yacht to decide whether or not to start, continue in, or retire from a race.
 The safety of a boat and her crew is the sole and inescapable responsibility of the Person in Charge who shall do their best to ensure that the boat is fully found, thoroughly seaworthy and manned by an experienced and appropriately trained crew who are physically fit to face bad weather.
 The person in charge shall also assign a person to take over his/her responsibilities in the event of his/her incapacitation.